iansmith/machineroom/README.md

 This will pull a 700MB vagrant box called [machineroom-base](https://atlas.hashicorp.com/iansmith/boxes/machineroom-base) from  [atlas](http://atlas.hashicorp.com/).
-Further, there are various images that need to "pulled" into the docker cache and that takes a while too.
+Further, there are various images that need to pulled or built into the docker cache and that takes a while too.

-Read on while your downloads roll.
+Read on while your downloads roll, although watch for the need to issue your admin password to allow the vagrant box to NFS mount your home directory.

 MACHINEROOM
 ============